tony13382/2020SA_DB/README.md

   - bootstrap  **Front Package**

 ## SQL
->The Database of this app
+>The Database of this app._
->We Have TWO Database The following is the the DB and the table name that in the DB
+>We Have TWO Database._ The following is the the DB and the table name that in the DB

 EN
 | consult      | transcation   |